benevbright/react-navigation-collapsible/README.md

 ## Limitation

-Because `react-navigation-capable` combines your screen's navigationOptions with `{headerTransparent: true}`, there is some layout issue on a transition to other screens which is using `{headerTransparent: false}`.
+Because `react-navigation-capable` converts your screen's navigationOptions to `{headerTransparent: true}`, there is some layout issue on a transition with other screens not using `{headerTransparent: true}`. (iOS)

+If you want make transition between screens natural on iOS, you have two options.
+(See `example/src/App.js`)
+- 1. Set `headerTransparent: true` in `navigatorConfig` and set paddingTop on every screen.
+- 2. Set `headerMode: 'screen'` in `navigatorConfig`.

 ## Tasks